kekearif/swiftui-mvvm-coordinator/README.md

 }
 ```

-Since the view models already conform to *hashable* the *path* can easily be inspected using a *switch* statement in the *CoordinatorView* and the relevant view pushed.
+Since the view models already conform to *Hashable* the *path* can easily be inspected using a *Switch* statement in the *CoordinatorView* and the relevant view pushed.

 ```swift
 var body: some View {